Peck's personal Web site

 The ancient communal fish market is famous (but closed today)

 It's that time of day again.
 Kristin is scrutinizing the menus with a practiced eye.

 Something will turn up.
-Kristin would like something elegant, I just want a pizza.
+Kristin would like something elegant, I just want a ham-and-cheese.

 Good luck, if it's just about luck.
-A 40-page menu, half of it pizzas, the other half a variety of elegant.
+A 40-page menu, half of it pizzas and sandwiches, the other half varieties of elegant.

 We've been told that we need to run back to the ferry docks to catch the last boat back.
 But . . . after a wagonwheel pizza . . . we're struggling to keep up.

 The coast guard snuggled in at the close of the day